18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Make this change, and run the tests to ensure they all still pass.
-Then add
+Make this change and run the tests to ensure that they all still pass.
+Then
-the following test case, which sets the expectation that `execute` will log
+add the following test case, which sets the expectation that `execute` will
-unhandled errors and send them as a reply to the user.
+log unhandled errors and send them as a reply to the user:

 ```js
     it('should catch and log unanticipated errors', function() {